cicksuy1/covid_research_israel/README.md

 ## Database
-The code fetch his database from https://data.gov.il/ by using its ckan api request. the dataset comes csv inside json. and transfered to  pandas dataframe.
+The code fetch his database from https://data.gov.il/ by using its ckan api request. the dataset comes as csv inside json. and transfered to  pandas dataframe.

 ## How to run
 make sure that all of the external libraries are installed and run the file